dalecosta1/producer-consumer-ts/README.md

 password: test

-Subsequently, put some information inside body (fields of the body are free to change based your needs):
+Subsequently, put some information inside body (fields of the body are free to change on the based of your needs.
+Remember only to update the model of db data in service-consumer-ts/src/models/data.model.ts):

 ```bash
 example: